NREL/tyche/docs/cheat-sheet.rst

 Tranches Dataset
 ^^^^^^^^^^^^^^^^

 A Tranche is a discrete unit of R&D investment (dollar amount) in a specific research category.
 Research categories are defined for each technology within a decision context and represent narrow topic areas in which R&D investments are expected to result in technological improvements.
 Tranches within the same research category are mutually exclusive: one cannot simultaneously invest $1M and $5M in a research category.
-A Scenario is a combination of Tranches that represents one option for making R&D investments.

-The *tranches* dataset defines a set of R&D investments across the research categories that are relevant to the technology under study.
-Tranches are combined into investment Scenarios – the same Scenarios found in the *designs* and *parameters* datasets.
-The impact of each Scenario on the technology is highly uncertain and is quantified probabilistically using expert elicitation.
+The *tranches* dataset defines all of the Tranches that are relevant to the technology under study.
+Tranches are combined into Investments, discussed in the next section, and are also used to distinguish sets of technology data in the *designs* and *parameters* datasets.
+The impact of each Tranche on the technology is highly uncertain and is quantified probabilistically using expert elicitation.
 A data dictionary for the *tranches* dataset is given in :numref:`tbl-tranchesdict`.

 .. _tbl-tranchesdict:
 .. table:: Data dictionary for the *tranches* dataset.